picmi/help/docs/business/about-picmi/understanding-workflow-items.md

 This is a pages and items change.

-### 2. Is the wording, question, contract, page title, heading, video reference, or image reference wrong?
+### 2. Is the wording, question, information, contract, page title, heading, data, video reference, or image reference wrong?

-Change the **linked reusable building block**.
+Change the **linked Library Item**.

 Use this when:

 - a question needs clearer wording
 - question options or validation need to change
+- an information field is wrong for this workflow
 - a contract template needs updated terms
 - a page title needs new wording
 - a heading title or its optional extra text needs new wording
+- a data content block needs updated details
 - a video or image content block points to the wrong media

-Before changing it, check whether the same building block is reused elsewhere.
-If it is reused, make the change only when the same update should appear everywhere that block is used.
+Before changing it, check whether the same Library Item is reused elsewhere.
+If it is reused, make the change only when the same update should appear everywhere that Library Item is used.

 ### 3. Is the downloadable file, video file, or image file wrong?